SpringRoll/SpringRoll/README.md

 #CloudKid Framework

 A light-weight, extensible, future-forward framework for building HTML5 canvas-based games and applications.
-The framework is built on a  plugin architecture to work with PIXI, CreateJS and native canvas rendering.
+The framework is built on a display plugin architecture to work with [PixiJS](http://pixijs.org), [CreateJS](http://createjs.com) and native canvas rendering.
 The framework comes with several modules for doing common multimedia development tasks, such as:

-	* Adding sound (WebAudio)
+* Adding Sound (WebAudio)
-	* Hardware rendered games (WebGL)
+* Hardware Rendered Games (via WebGL)
-	* Implementing captions
+* Implementing Captions
-	* Remote debugging
+* Remote Debugging
-	* Responsive interfaces
+* Responsive Interfaces
 * Multi-threading
-	* Game state management
+* Game State Management
-	* Preloading assets
+* Preloading Assets
-	* Browser cache control
+* Browser Cache Control

 ##Browser Support

-The primary objective is to build content which supports WebAudio API and WebGL.
+The primary objective of the framework is to build content which supports WebAudio API and WebGL (with Context2d fallback).
 With the exception of the WebAudio API fallback to Flash, there are very few fallbacks implemented.
 We want to produce canvas content that is about the future.
 Here are the currently planned browser support:

 * Internet Explorer 9+
-	* iOS Safari & iOS WebView 8+
+* iOS Safari & iOS WebView 7+
 * Chrome for Android 37+
 * Chrome 30+
 * Firefox 25+

-We have intentionally avoided support for these problematic browser:
+We have intentionally avoided support for these browsers:

-	* Android stock browser ()
+* Android stock browser (no WebAudio support or suitable fallback support)
+* Internet Explorer 7/8 (no HTML5 canvas support)

 ##Installation